Course Outline

 Traffic analysis: common issues in network performance assessment

-- Cause of performance problems.
+- Causes of performance problems.

 - Packet loss.

 - Bandwidth issues.
-Layered approach to measurement.
+A layered approach to measurement.

-- Latency: assessing end to end latency, visualization.
+- Latency: assessing end-to-end latency and visualization.

 - Lab exercises.